Demosthene27/valois-sdk/sdk/README.md

 We strictly discourage anyone from using the beta release of the Lisk SDK for any production-based blockchain applications, i.e. a blockchain operating on a real mainnet.
 Throughout the beta phase, there will be significant changes in the Lisk protocol and implementation, which will eventually bring accessibility and reliability to a level that is feasible for production-based blockchain applications.
 At this time we only recommend the Lisk SDK for proof-of-concept blockchain applications, i.e. a blockchain operating on a fake testnet.

-The only application built using the Lisk SDK currently feasible for production usage is [Lisk Core](https://github.com/liskhq/lisk-core), the client of the Lisk network itself.
+The only application built using the Valois SDK currently feasible for production usage is [Lisk Core](https://github.com/liskhq/lisk-core), the client of the Valois network itself.

-Please be advised, although we have stabilised the architecture of SDK, we cannot guarantee blockchains created with the beta release of the Lisk SDK will remain compatible with our planned release candidates.
+Please be advised, although we have stabilised the architecture of SDK, we cannot guarantee blockchains created with the beta release of the Valois SDK will remain compatible with our planned release candidates.

 We hope you enjoy building your proof-of-concept blockchain applications using the Lisk SDK, and shall look forward to receiving your feedback and contributions during the beta phase.